19 Glorious Things To Do in Melbourne in Spring (2024)

 7. Sway to the smooth sounds of jazz

 The program includes acts from Australia and New Zealand, as well as performers from as far away as the USA, Italy, Chile and Brazil.
-This year’s line-up includes a tribute to Nina Simone, performed by her own daughter Lisa Simone.
+This year’s line-up includes Herbie Hancock and the incredible live score of the film Birdman.

 8. Explore the city on foot